ysyk2021/how-to-create-a-healthy-workplace-environment-that-fosters-employee-wellness-and-business-success/src/chapter-6-1.md

-Offering Wellness Programs and Services - Importance of Offering Wellness Programs and Services in the Workplace
+Importance of Offering Wellness Programs and Services in the Workplace
 ===========================================================================================================================

 Creating a healthy workplace environment that fosters employee wellness is crucial for both the well-being of employees and the success of the business.
 In this chapter, we will discuss the importance of offering wellness programs and services in the workplace.